 - NHS Lothian offers a nurse-lead psychosocial support service for children and families

 There are also several support charities for children and families affected by CHDs which we encourage you to consider:

-Finally, the Congenital Hand Team are very happy to answer any questions you may have.
+The Congenital Hand Team are happy to answer any enquires.